ModelOriented/kernelshap/README.md

 # 0.0101998581  0.0027579289 -0.0002294437  0.0005337086  0.0001179876
 ```

-The hybrid algorithm converged in the minimal number of two iterations and used $110 + 2\cdot 80 = 270$ on-off vectors $z$.
+The algorithm converged in the minimal possible number of two iterations and used $110 + 2\cdot 80 = 270$ on-off vectors $z$.
 For each $z$, predictions on a data set with the same size as the background data are done.
 Three calls to `predict()` were necessary (one for the exact part and one per sampling iteration).

 Since $p$ is not very large in this case, we can also force the algorithm to use exact calculations: